Heshtin/Chess-Transformer/README.md

 half_move_token = (number of half moves / 50.0) * half_move_embedding

 However, linearly scaling using (number of half moves / 50.0) may not be the most optimal approach.
 The number of half moves mainly convery information regarding the number of moves left until a draw is declared if no captures or pawn moves are made.
 The significance of this is not linearly related to the number of half moves.
 For example, the difference in positional significance between 9 and 19 half moves isnt much, but it is a lot for 39 and 49, since for 49 half moves the position is drawn on the very next move.
 This may lead us to use an exponential relationship.
 However, the half move counter can also help indicate other information like whether the position is fixed or a fortress is present, which may not be the most ideal.
 Hence, our model aims to use a polynomial of a small degree (8) with learnable coefficients, where x = (number of half moves / 50.0).
 This allows the model itself to determine the most optimal relationship between positional significance and number of half moves.
+We will also consider passing the scalar through ReLU to prevent negative values, as this would cause the direction of the embedding to flip which could potentially confuse the model.

 The next token corresponds to the number of full moves.
 Rather than simply scaling a single defined embedding, we scale a smaller embedding with 16 dimensions then matrix multiply with a 16 x n_token_embd matrix, as follows: